 About the School of Art + Design

-The School of Art and Design is in the College of Professional Studies and Fine Arts (PSFA) at SDSU and is home to approximately 927 undergraduate and 46 graduate candidates in a variety of disciplines.
-SDSU is the largest university in San Diego and the third largest in California.
-Our larger campus community is home to more than 34,000 students and approximately 6,400 faculty and staff.
+The School of Art and Design is in the College of Professional Studies and Fine Arts (PSFA) at SDSU and is home to over 760 undergraduate and nearly 25 graduate candidates studying a variety of disciplines.
+With more than 35,000 students, SDSU is the largest university in San Diego and the third largest in California.

 Main Office Info